Picovoice/picovoice/demo/angular/README.md

-# picovoice-web-angular-demo
+# picovoice-angular-demo

-This demo application includes a sample `VoiceWidget` Angular component which uses the `PicovoiceService` Angular service to allow naturally spoken commands to be converted to intents.
-Picovoice keyword detection is handled via the `$keyword` event.
+This demo application includes a sample `VoiceWidget` Angular component which uses the `PicovoiceService`.
+Picovoice wake word detection is handled via the `wakeWordDetection$` event.
 Inference is handled via the `inference$` event.
-Our `VoiceWidget` subscribes to this event and displays the results.
+The `VoiceWidget` subscribes to these events and displays the results.

-The demo uses dynamic imports to split the Picovoice workers away from the main application bundle.
-This means that the initial download size of the Angular app will not be impacted by the `~4-6MB` requirement of Picovoice.
-While small for all-in-one offline Voice AI, the size is large for an initial web app load.

 If you decline microphone permission in the browser, or another such issue prevents Picovoice from starting, the error will be displayed.

-The widget shows the various loading and error events, as well as mounting/unmounting the `VoiceWidget` with a toggle, demonstrating the complete lifecycle of Picovoice with in an Angular app.
+The widget shows the various loading and error events, as well as mounting/unmounting the `VoiceWidget` with a toggle, demonstrating the complete lifecycle of Picovoice within an Angular app.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.